Nihility-Ming/MBProgressHUD-BWMExtension/README.md

 $ edit Podfile
 ```

-Edit your Podfile and add BWMCoverView:
+Edit your Podfile and add:

 ``` bash
 platform :ios, '7.0'